oemof/oemof-thermal/docs/concentrating_solar_power.rst

 In
 https://github.com/oemof/oemof-thermal/tree/dev/examples
 you can find an example on how to use the modul to calculate a CSP power plant.
-A time series of pre-calculated heat flows can be used as input for a source (an oemof.solph component), and a transformer (an oemof.solph component) can be used to hold electrical power consumption and further thermal losses of the collector in an energy system optimization.
+A time series of pre-calculated heat flows can be used as input for a Source (an oemof.solph component), and a Converter (an oemof.solph component) can be used to hold electrical power consumption and further thermal losses of the collector in an energy system optimization.
 In addition, you will find an example which compares this precalculation with